tkohonen/tkohonen.github.io/Windows_11_license_from_home_to_education_and_activate_Hyper-V.md

-## How to update Windows 11 license from home to education and activate Hyper-V
+# How to update Windows 11 license from home to education and activate Hyper-V
+You need a working (HAMK) student ID to activate the Windows license.

+## Step 1 How to update Windows 11 license from home to education

-### 1) Backup Windows license
+### Backup Windows license
-* Start Powershell or CMD
+* Start Powershell or Command Prompt (CMD)
 * Run a command
 ```
 wmic path SoftwareLicensingService get OA3xOriginalProductKey
 ```
 * Save it in a safe place 😊

-### 2) Getting a new Windows 11 Education license
+### Getting a new Windows 11 Education license
 Log in to [Azure For Education](https://azureforeducation.microsoft.com/devtools) <br>
 Find Windows 11